pandrr/webgpufundamentals/webgpu/lessons/webgpu-fundamentals.md

 {{{example url="../webgpu-simple-triangle.html"}}}

+It's import to important to emphasize that all of these functions we called like `setPipeline`, and `draw` only add commands to a command buffer.
+They don't actually execute the commands.
+The commands are executed when we submit the command buffer to the device queue.

 So, now we've seen a very small working WebGPU example.
 It should be pretty obvious that hard coding a triangle inside a shader is not very flexible.
 We need ways to provide data and we'll cover those in the following articles.
 The